emendir/Hanuki/ReadMe.md

 ### Managing Dependencies

 Hanuki now stores all external dependencies locally for offline use.
-To update these dependencies:
+To update these dependencies, edit the URLs in `bin/download-deps` and run it:

-1. Run `npm run update-deps` - This will download all required external dependencies to the `src/_hanuki/dependencies` folder.
+1. Run `./bin/download-deps.js` - This will download all required external dependencies to the `src/_hanuki/dependencies` folder.

 This enables Hanuki to work completely offline without requiring access to CDNs or external resources.